enzolutions/silex-rss-importer-image-field/README.md

 $ composer install
 ````

-The command above will download silex mini-framework
+The command above will download silex mini-framework and RSS Client library.

+For information about how to install composer go to <a href="https://github.com/composer/composer">https://github.com/composer/composer</a>